-Expert DIY advice for refrigerator troubleshooting and repair, including how to fix refrigerator problems such as poor cooling, noises, and unwanted freezing of foods.
+Refrigerator not working right?
+This expert refrigerator troubleshooting and repair advice includes how to fix refrigerator problems such as poor cooling, refrigerator noises, and unwanted freezing of foods.

-Do you need to engage in some refrigerator troubleshooting?
+Is your refrigerator not working?
+If it’s time to do some refrigerator troubleshooting, this expert guide will help.
 Though refrigerators generally operate very dependably, they can break down, and, when they do, food can spoil in a hurry.
 Though troubleshooting refrigerator problems often calls for a refrigerator repair person, you can handle some simple refrigerator troubleshooting and repairs yourself.
 As a result, you can save money, time, and the hassle of waiting for help.
-DIY refrigerator fixes involve checking the power, controls, condenser coils, and other parts outside of your refrigerator’s sealed, hermetic system.
+DIY refrigerator repairs involve checking the power, controls, condenser coils, and other parts outside of your refrigerator’s sealed, hermetic system.

 The best way to increase the life of a refrigerator is to clean the condenser coils at least once a year.
 In fact, it pays to clean condenser coils on certain types of refrigerators, such as side-by-side and built-in models, at least twice a year.
 (For instructions on how to do this yourself, see How to Clean Refrigerator Coils.)
 If you have a refrigerator with black coils mounted on the back, these coils don’t require semi-annual cleaning.

-A refrigerator will run constantly if the door is left open frequently, if the door doesn’t seal against the refrigerator box, if the cold control is set too cold, or if something is blocking the flow of cold air.
+A refrigerator will run constantly if it tries to cool but can’t get the job done.
+This happens if the door is left open frequently, if the door doesn’t seal against the refrigerator box, if the cold control is set too cold, or if something is blocking the flow of cold air.

 Note that a refrigerator runs more when completely filled with food, the door gets opened too frequently, or the kitchen is too warm.